Integrated Airline Transport Pilot Licence (IATPL) Program

 Redbird Flight Training Device/Simulator

 The last term of the Program focuses on Airline Transport Licence preparation training.
 The Multi-crew Cooperation and ATPL examination training segment involves approximately 300 hours of instruction provided by active airline pilots.
-The ground school is based on subjects included in Initial Training programs presented to new hire pilots by airline operators and covers areas such as Airline Air Law, Multi-Crew Flight Deck Procedures, Advanced Aircraft Systems (Beechcraft King Air 300/350 and Dash-8 Q400), Flight Management Systems (FMS), Crew Resource Management (CRM), Controlled Flight into Terrain (CFIT) Avoidance, High Altitude Operations, Airborne Icing and Surface Contamination, Transportation of Dangerous Goods (TDG), Oceanic Operations, Safety Management Systems (SMS) and Survival Equipment.
+The ground school is based on subjects included in Initial Training programs presented to new hire pilots by airline operators and covers areas such as Airline Air Law, Multi-Crew Flight Deck Procedures, Advanced Aircraft Systems Dash-8 100/300), Flight Management Systems (FMS), Crew Resource Management (CRM), Controlled Flight into Terrain (CFIT) Avoidance, High Altitude Operations, Airborne Icing and Surface Contamination, Transportation of Dangerous Goods (TDG), Oceanic Operations, Safety Management Systems (SMS) and Survival Equipment.

 Our IATPL Program includes a series of classes to help students “get their first job”.
 This segment includes training with respect to aviation business knowledge, flight instructing, resume development, interviewing, “sim” ride skills and networking opportunities for contacts and references.
 In addition industry tours are arranged to provide further career perspectives for class members.
 Consistent with our commitment to our graduates “getting a job”, it has been Brampton Flight Centre’s practice to offer the top graduates (25%) each year positions with Brampton Flight Centre as flight instructors.
 In addition, industry tours are arranged to provide further career perspectives for class members.